YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

   If `true`, players can move or use vehicles to move with abnormal speed.<br>
   <br>
   __Recommended value: `true`__
-57. The max distance that the player is allowed to interact with a item.<br>
+57. The max distance that the player is allowed to interact with an item.<br>
   <br>
   Some [Anarchy Server](https://minecraftservers.org/type/anarchy) or similar type of servers may allow players to use hacks / cheats.
 If you want players able to use crystal related modules that are packet-based (e.g. CEV Breaker, BedAura), you may need to adjust this value.<br>
-  It's better to set value to `10.0000001`, to allow to use related hack modules.
+  It's better to set value to `10.0000001`, to allow using related hack modules.
   <br>
-  If a value `-1` is given, the check of max allowed distance to use a item will be disabled.<br>
+  If a value `-1` is given, the check of max allowed distance to use an item will be disabled.<br>
   <br>
   __Recommended value: `10.0000001` (For anarchy server)__